 A hard stomach can be uncomfortable and painful.
 Many different conditions can bring on a hard stomach, but once people know the cause, they can treat it.

 In this article, we will discuss common causes of hard stomachs, symptoms, treatment options, and when to see a doctor.

 Constipation is a condition where people find it difficult or painful to pass stools.

 Many people with constipation experience bloating.
-This might be because hard and lumpy stools affect gut motility, and increase bacterial fermentation.
+This might be because hard and lumpy stools affect gut motility, and

 People may experience: